-- Housing is a human right. - Users have choice and control over how the live their lives and what services they receive.

-- Housing and treatment are separate.
+- · Housing is a human right. - Users have choice and control over how to live their lives and what services they receive. - Housing and treatment are separate.
 Users are not required to engage in treatment to gain or retain access to housing. - Services are oriented towards providing recovery. - Services aim at harm reduction. - Users are engaged actively without coercion. - Person-centred planning: services are oriented towards users' individual needs. - Flexible support for as long as required.

-Data collected by Pleace and his co-authors (Pleace, Batista and Knutagård, 2019) (see Table 30 below) show that the majority of European countries follow the core principles as guiding principle in the development of housing first policies.
-This may in part be due to the fact the many European countries did not develop their own housing first concepts, but directly follow established concepts including the Housing First Guide Europe (Pleace, Batista and Knutagård, 2019).
+Data collected by Pleace and his co-authors (Pleace, Batista and Knutagård, 2019) (see Table 31 below) show that most European countries follow the core principles as guiding principle in the development of Housing First policies.
+This may in part be due to the fact that many European countries did not develop their own Housing First concepts, but directly follow established concepts including the Housing First Guide Europe (Pleace, Batista and Knutagård, 2019).

-Table 30.
-Housing first approaches follow the eight core principles?
+Table 31.
+Housing First approaches follow the eight core principles?

-AT DE ES FI HU IE NL РТ SE SI Do housing first approaches follow the eight core principles? ~ n.d. х ~ x ~ ~ ~ ~ x
+AT DE ES FI HU IE NL PT SE SI HF approaches follow the eight core principles ✓ n.d. x ✓ х √ √ ✓ < х